JSAS President

 When I was a university student, I admired Che Guevara and studied the lives of dissidents in the Global South.
 I visited South Africa and Namibia just before Madiba was released in 1990, and have frequented the African continent every year since then.
 I am currently writing an oral history of Japan’s development cooperation and a monograph on Afrasian history.
 I enjoy working with African and Chinese graduate students in my lab every day.

-Muchetu, Rangarirai Gavin (Deputy Secretary General)
+Muchetu, Rangarirai Gavin (Deputy Executive Secretary)

 Assistant, Graduate School of Global Studies, Doshisha University